TheNathanSpace/iDeemYouWorthy/README.md

 The two purposes of this program:

  1. Check Spotify for changes to your playlists, downloading the new tracks.
- 2. Add the local versions of your Spotify playlists to iTunes.
+ 2. Generate local versions of your Spotify playlists in iTunes and m3u files.

-Ultimately, the goal is to have a script that you can have running in the background, keeping your iTunes library up-to-date with Spotify.
+Ultimately, the goal is to have a script that you can run whenever you want, keeping your local library up-to-date with Spotify.

-___

-Using **Spotify** for your music is great because you can access it from anywhere, you don't have to worry about the local files, and it's super easy to use.

-Storing music locally (like on **iTunes**) is great because there aren't any ongoing costs, it's more versatile, and you aren't reliant on a corporate entity.

-So, this aims to combine the best of both worlds.

 ## Usage

-The program files can be found in the directory `ideemyouworthy`. `main.py` is the main script; run that.
-It's written for [Python 3](https://www.python.org/downloads/).
+iDeemYouWorthy is written for [Python 3](https://www.python.org/downloads/).

 ### Installation/Operation

-Download the `.zip` file in "Releases".
+Download the `.zip` file from [Releases](https://github.com/TheKingElessar/iDeemYouWorthy/releases).
 Unzip it.
+In the main directory (the one with the `README.md` file), open a terminal and run this command: `pip install -r requirements.txt`.
+This should automatically install required dependencies.

-Navigate to `ideemyouworthy` with a terminal and run `main.py` using one of the following commands.
+Then, open a terminal in the subdirectory `ideemyouworthy`, and start the `main.py` file using one of the following commands.
 It will depend on how your Python environment is set up.

  - `python main.py`
  - `python3 main.py`
  - `main.py`

 It should be pretty straightforward from there.
-Music will be downloaded into the `Music` directory, which will be at the same level as the `ideemyouworthy` folder containing the code.
+Music will be downloaded into the `music` directory, which will be at the same level as the `ideemyouworthy` folder containing the code.
 To keep your directory clean, you should keep the entire thing in a parent directory, for example: `D:/Downloaded Music/ideemyouworthy`.

 You'll need to add your Spotify and deezer account information to the `account_info.json` file.
 This file will be generated upon the first execution of `main.py`.
 Once it's there, gather the information following the steps below and paste it in.
 To verify the `.json` file is still formatted correctly, you can use https://jsonlint.com.